 Hiking over 14,000 feet requires experience and good physical condition, even though the trail is not very difficult.

-So, driving up Pikes Peak is a great idea if you are traveling with kids or older people or lack hiking form, or have no experience with that altitude.
+So, driving up Pikes Peak is a great idea if you are traveling with kids or older people, lack hiking form, or have no experience with that altitude.

-Driving up Pikes Peak Highway is also the best idea if you have just a half-day for your visit to the area.
+Driving Pikes Peak Highway is also the best idea if you have just a half-day to visit the area.
 Pikes Peaks Scenic Drive is one of the top things to do when visiting Colorado.

 What are the other ways to get to Pikes Peak Summit?